getkeops/keops/pykeops/benchmarks/README.txt

 Benchmarks
 ==========

-These examples demonstrate the performances of pyKeops.
+These benchmarks showcase the performances of the KeOps routines as the number of samples/points grows from 100 to 1,000,000.

 .. note::
     If you run a KeOps script for the first time,